flyspray/flyspray/README.md

 #### Download vendors
     Using command lines:
-    - CD to the main Flyspray directory
+    - 'cd' to the main Flyspray directory
     - Type 'php composer.phar install' to automatically download the vendors Users that have it integrated to shell can right click their Flyspray directory and choose "Composer->install" to automatically download the vendors